-Consumers are now finding value and connecting with brands through search, sharing with friends in social networks and subscribing to content they’ve opted-in to receive.
+Consumers are now finding value and connecting with brands through search, sharing with friends in social networks and subscribing to the content they’ve opted-in to receive.
 Business leaders must, therefore, address the changes in marketing to sustain or grow their business in ways that align with today’s shift in customer preferences.

-Recently, we had the opportunity to help one of our small business customers take advantage of some of the new methods of attracting prospects with the business objective of converting them to satisfied long term customers.
+Recently, we had the opportunity to help one of our small business customers take advantage of some of the new methods of attracting prospects with the business objective of converting them to satisfied long-term customers.
 Our strategy and a few tactics that delivered success are outlined here.

 Are you ready to LivFit?

 Oliveyah Fitness | LivFit, a growing Bay area provider of personal fitness training services, offers a variety of training programs designed to meet the needs and busy lifestyles of Marin County residents.
-LivFit designs tailored fitness programs that include training with small groups in a “boot-camp” format at outdoor locations throughout Marin or working out in a state of the art fitness facility.
+LivFit designs tailored fitness programs that include training with small groups in a “boot-camp” format at outdoor locations throughout Marin or working out in a state-of-the-art fitness facility.
 Their fitness programs help people of all ages and all fitness levels get in shape to achieve their personal fitness goals.

 Time to experiment or fade away.

 In order to reach out to new prospects and grow their customer base, LivFit wanted to experiment with some of the new online services available to small businesses.
 Through word-of-mouth and their social network, LivFit selected the LivingSocial platform (instead of the better known Groupon) and contacted them via email to learn about their service.